Diamagnetism and the dispersion of the magnetic permeability: Electromagnetic parameters

-Imagine now that $\epsilon$ and $\mu$ for a certain medium is known.
+Imagine now that a certain set $\epsilon$ and $\mu$ of a medium is known.
 Then \eqref{transfPM} predicts the existence of another set of parameters $\epsilon'$ and $\mu'$, which is equivalent to the first set.
-We may assume that $\mu'$ is scalar, provided we manage to satisfy \eqref{transfPM}.
-Writing $\epsilon$ (and $\epsilon'$) in the form \eqref{epstensor}, we obtain
+By considering the components of \eqref{transfPM} parallel and perpendicular to $\vek k$, we find

+respectively.
 The relation \eqref{transf} is well known in literature, although it is usually specialized to the case $\mu'=1$.
-Such a choice is particularly useful in the presence of spatial dispersion, where there is no set of local (independent of $\vek k$) parameters $\epsilon$ and $\mu$ \cite{landau_lifshitz_edcm,agranovich84}.
+This case, which is called the Landau--Lifshitz formulation, is particularly useful in the presence of spatial dispersion, where there is no set of local (independent of $\vek k$) parameters $\epsilon$ and $\mu$ \cite{landau_lifshitz_edcm,agranovich84}.
 Then it is convenient to specify the medium properties by a single (but nonlocal) quantity $\epsilon'$.
 For spatially nondispersive media where $\epsilon$ and $\mu$ are independent of $\vek k$, it is often more convenient to retain these two parameters, as they are much simpler to use in practical situations formulated in the spatial domain.
 Since there is not always a set $\epsilon$ and $\mu$ such that the parameters are independent of $\vek k$, we allow all parameters in \eqref{transf}, $\epsilon$, $\mu$, $\epsilon'$, and $\mu'$, to depend on $(\omega,\vek k)$ although not explicitly specified.

 Apparently, a medium described by a given set of parameters $\epsilon$ and $\mu$ is equally well described by any other set of parameters, $\epsilon'$ and $\mu'$, that satisfies \eqref{transf}.
 Physically this can be understood as follows: Circulating currents can be described as magnetization, or alternatively as time-dependent polarization.
-The choice of parameters determine how much of the total induced current $\vek J_\text{ind}$ is described by the magnetization vector and how much remains in the polarization.
+The choice of parameters determines how much of the total induced current $\vek J$ is described by the magnetization vector and how much remains in the polarization.
 Clearly, only the transversal ($\perp$) part of the induced current can be associated with magnetization; the parallel ($\parallel$) part must remain in the polarization.